Spellbinder (TV series): Summoning towers

 Summoning towers are large metal towers that resemble electrical transformers and radio towers.
 The primary purpose of the summoning tower is to contact the Spellbinders when they are needed.
 An eyestone is placed into a cradle at the base of the tower, which presumably amplifies the signal it generates.
 The summoning towers also produce a magnetic field used to give flying ships their 'lift' (as evidenced when Paul shorts the main power stone in the castle, causing all flying ships to crash) and can be used as a landing pad for the flying ships.

 Eyestones

-Spellbinders communicate with each other with a handheld eyestone.
+Spellbinders communicate with each other with a handheld device called an eyestone.
 The device has an outer lattice bearing the Spellbinder insignia, and opens to reveal a small circuit board.
 An eyestone creates a weak radio signal, similar to a walkie-talkie.
 For communicating over great distances, an eyestone must be connected to a summoning tower.
 Village summoners are the only people besides the Spellbinders who are permitted to use eyestones.